Onurtag/ytbetternotifications/README.md

 * Email feature uses smtpjs.com. ***❗❗❗ Only use a fresh dummy account for this feature and assume that your password and account will be leaked***.

-Email setup example (for sending only to your gmail account FROM a fresh dummy gmail account):
+Email setup example (for sending only to a gmail account from a fresh dummy gmail account):
 ```
 1. Create a new fake Gmail account with a random password that you dont use anywhere else